©2021 Mark Seth Lender, All Rights Reserved

 The morning did not disappoint.
 A young male osprey did exactly what I hoped he would do.

-Everything about these frames has a dual quality.
+Everything about these photographs has a dual quality.
 They are strange because, how often do we have a view like this of a bird of prey.
-The normally distant so sharp and clear and close.
-That last deliberate look directly into my eyes and yours, held there, suspended.
+The normally distant, so sharp and clear and close.
+That last, deliberate look directly into my eyes and yours, held there, suspended.
 All this is uncommon.
 The headshake?
 That is the familiar.
-A dog come running from the waves spinning his head, soaking everything in all directions including you if you did not have the good sense to get yourself out of range.
+A dog comes running from the waves spinning his head and soaking everything in all directions, including you if you do not have the good sense to get yourself out of range.
 It is a commonplace.
-And here is Osprey, an animal more dinosaur than those backyard birds at the feeder would ever have you believe them to be and his sixty-million-year-old self performing the same act in the very same way as Man’s Best Friend?
+And here is Osprey, this feathered dinosaur and his hundred-and-fifty-million-year-old self performing the same act in the very same way as Canis familiaris?

 “The question is not what you look at, but what you see.” ― Henry David Thoreau